sirikata/sirikata-cdn/README.markdown

        cd sirikata-cdn
        git submodule init
        git submodule update
-2. Next, set up Cassandra.
+1. Next, set up Cassandra.
 See http://cassandra.apache.org/
-3. Make sure you have pycassa working: cd externals/pycassa python setup.py install
+1. Make sure you have pycassa working: cd externals/pycassa python setup.py install
+1. Make sure you have python-openid working: cd externals/openid python setup.py install
-4. Make sure you have thrift05 installed: easy_install thrift05
+1. Make sure you have thrift05 installed: easy_install thrift05
-5. Edit sirikata-cdn/settings.py:
+1. Edit sirikata-cdn/settings.py:
     * SECRET_KEY: Randomly generate this.
 See Django docs for more info.
-6. Edit sirikata-cdn/cassandra_storage/settings.py:
+1. Edit sirikata-cdn/cassandra_storage/settings.py:
     * CASSANDRA_SERVER: The host and port of Cassandra
-7. Next, set up the CDN's Cassandra schema: cd sirikata-cdn python manage.py sync_cassandra
+1. Next, set up the CDN's Cassandra schema: cd sirikata-cdn python manage.py sync_cassandra
-8. Configure a web server.
+1. Configure a web server.
 See Django docs for how to do this.